05 Jun How To Keep Your Tech Squeaky Clean

 How To Keep Your Tech Squeaky Clean

 Our tech is something we use every day, but did you know it’s also the most disgusting?
 Your screen may look clean, but studies show that a mobile phone can be 18x dirtier than a public restroom – ew!
-It gets worse (sorry)…that keyboard you tap at while eating your morning toast?
-It’s probably the biggest bacterial threat in your house, with about 20 000 times more germs than a toilet seat, more if you share it with children.
+It gets worse.
+That keyboard you tap at while eating your morning toast?
+It’s probably the biggest bacterial threat in your house, with about 20 000 times more germs than a toilet seat.

 It’s not just sickness we’re up against, because as dust builds up inside gadgets, they also slow down, malfunction or overheat.
 Your device essentially chokes on ick, as vents and filters are clogged by sucking in pet hair and floating debris.
 Here’s how to clean your essential tech items without damaging them: